Gordon Southern1

 Thomas Greathead1,2

-Relationship=6th great-grandson of Edward Greathead.
+7th great-grandson of Edward Greathead

 - Appears on charts:

-- Chart 1: My direct family - Edward Greathead
+- Chart 1 My Direct Family - Edward Greathead

 Isabella Atkinson1